anirudhreddy18/GCP-SA/Notes.md

 * Transfer service is recommended for transferring data more than 1 TB from onprem or anywhere. gsutil for smaller data.
 Larger data use Physical appliances.
 * ACLS controls access to individual objects, IAM is for all objects inside bucket.
 Access can be granted by IAM or ACL.
 * Limited time to access objects without having google accounts - use signed URL
+* ACL to control access to bucket & objects.
+Legacy method also can use IAM
+* Lifecycle policies to move b/w different storage options.
+* Use gsutil for less than 1TB.
+Cloud Transfer Svc > 1TB.
+MOre than 100 or 480 TB use Storage Appliance.

 ## Releases
   - Recreate : take down V1 & deploy V2.
 Causes down time.